Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter018.md

 "What changed?"
 Lin asked, genuinely curious about the political dynamics.

 "New archbishop," the woman replied bitterly.
 "Decided that healing should only come through official Church magic.
-Anyone using folk methods got branded as witches and driven out."
+Anyone using folk methods got branded as heratics and driven out."

 "That's horrible," Willi said with uncharacteristic vehemence.
 "Healing people shouldn't be political."